 - 2 1/2 cups sweetened shredded coconut flakes

-- Before rolling the Irish potatoes mixture into balls, you may want to chill it for at least 30 minutes.
-As as a result, it will be easier to form the dough into little balls.
+Step 5: Before rolling the Irish potatoes mixture into balls, you may want to chill it for at least 30 minutes.
+As a result, it will be easier to form the dough into little balls.

 You can use your hands to do this.
 However, I like to use a small ice cream scoop, like the one shown in the above photo.
 Keep in mind that Irish potato candies are really rich, so you want them to be small in size.

-- Place the Irish potatoes onto a parchment lined baking sheet.
+Step 7: Place the Irish potatoes onto a parchment-lined baking sheet.